 News and Events

-Watch our monthly news video to learn about our latest arrivals, events, and promotions at Leonard Jewelry!
+Watch our monthly news videos to learn about our latest arrivals, events, tips, and promotions at Leonard Jewelry!

 Birthstone of the Month